elves/elvish.io/src/learn/unique-semantics.md

 ```

 There seems to be no equivalency of compilation errors in other shells, but
 this extra compilation phase makes the language safer.
-(In future, optional
+In future, optional
-type checking may be introduced, which will fit into the phase.)
+type checking may be introduced, which will fit into the compilation phase.

 # Assignment Semantics